morganstanley/binlog/doc/UserGuide.md

 If `%d` (localtime) appears first in the `-f` (format) parameter, the time point is converted to producer-local timezone (this is the default).
 If `%u` (UTC) appears first, the time point is shown in UTC.

+Certain helper types of `std::chrono::duration` can be logged after adoption by including a header file:

+    [catchfile test/integration/LoggingDuration.cpp duration]

 ### error_code

 `std::error_code` objects can be logged after adoption by including a header file: